fversnel/fversnel.github.io/_posts/2018-04-09-about-scrum-and-agile.markdown

 ---
 layout: post
-title:  "Book review - Bertrand Meyer's 'Agile: the Good, the Hype, the Ugly'"
+title:  "About Scrum (and Agile)"
 date:   2018-04-09 17:00:00 +0100
 published: true
 categories: ['agile', 'scrum', 'software process']
 ---

-As a software engineer I was really keen on reading this book because I always felt I didn't have enough knowledge about Agile to critise it.
-The sheer religious-like following of this movement has always scared me a little bit.
+As a software engineer I was really keen on reading Bertrand Meyer's 'Agile: the good, the hype, the ugly' because I always felt I didn't have enough knowledge about Agile to critise it.
+The sometimes religious-like following of this movement has always scared me a little bit.
 I never heard much open critique on Agile.
 I'm partly to blame in this because of lack of knowledge of the underlying theory.
 I thought this book might some more insight in the underlying theory

-That being said, Agile has brought the industry a great benefit while at the same time making things worse, according to Meyer.
+That being said, Agile has brought the industry great benefits while at the same time making things worse, according to Meyer.
 This book serves as a guide for learning about various Agile methods (XP, Scrum, etc.) and which elements can truly benefit a software project and which things can harm a project.

-I will focus mostly on the critism of Scrum that resides in this book and I will also add some of my own experiences and opinions about Scrum related to the criticisms in this book.
+I will cover some of the Agile practices covered in the book and will tell you some of my own experiences and opinions about Scrum related to the criticisms in this book.

 # Refactoring

 Changing the structure of the code without changing the behavior to accomodate for new features is crucial to iterative development.
 New features will challenge the existing structure and show cracks in the original design.
-To fix this the design and code needs to change, i.e. needs to be refactored.
+To fix this the design, code needs to change i.e. needs to be refactored.

+Refactoring is an important activity often not appreciated enough by non-developers because it doesn't seem to generate immediate business value.
+Not refactoring also has a cost though.
+It will become harder to add more features in the future, due to the fact that the current design was built on an older model: an older view of the world when life was simpler, so to speak.

 # Sprints, short iterations, and a focus on short-term